dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 # Smoothing

 All responses (including directivity indices) are smoothed according to the settings below.
-All subsequent processing and plotting will operate on the smoothed data.

 <!-- #endregion -->